 Craving for More Shio Koji Recipes?

 Shio Koji Chicken

-- 8 pieces boneless, skin-on chicken thighs (ask the butcher to remove bones from bone-in, skin-on chicken thighs and they may ask you if you want to keep the bones to make soup stock)
+- 8 pieces boneless, skin-on chicken thighs (or use bone-in, skin-on chicken thighs and ask the butcher to remove the bones)

 - 1 cup shio koji